ViCCo-Group/TDT/trunk/decoding_betaversion/README.txt

-5. SPEED: It is comparably fast (considering that it uses mainly uncompiled code) and uses custom-made functions to speed up processing (for example running many F-tests in feature selection in matrix format).
+5. SPEED: It is comparably fast (considering that it uses mainly uncompiled code) and uses custom-made functions to speed up processing (for example running many F-tests in feature selection in matrix format or a custom-made correlation function which is up to 20x faster than that provided by Matlab).

 =======================================
 Functionality of the toolbox and basics